Silicosis Prognosis and Treatment

 Additionally, someone living with silicosis is at increased risk of developing separate medical issues, including but not limited to respiratory failure, tuberculosis and lung cancer.

-At the Lung Institute, we offer stem cell therapy that not only can address the symptoms of silicosis, but also potentially slow the progression of the disease.
-We offer two types of minimally invasive stem cell treatment — venous therapy and bone marrow therapy.
-Both therapies use autologous stem cells, meaning that the stem cells come directly from the patient’s own body.
-During venous therapy, we extract the stem cells from the patient’s blood.
+At the Lung Institute, we offer cellular therapy that not only can address the symptoms of silicosis, but also potentially slow the progression of the disease.
+We offer two types of minimally invasive cellular therapy — venous therapy and bone marrow therapy.
+Both therapies use autologous cells, meaning that the cells come directly from the patient’s own body.
+During venous therapy, we extract the cells from the patient’s blood.
 During bone marrow therapy, we extract them from the patient’s bone marrow.
-After extraction, we transfer the sample to our in-house lab, where we separate the stem cells from the patient’s remaining cells.
-Finally, we intravenously reintroduce the concentrated stem cells into the patient’s bloodstream.
+After extraction, we transfer the sample to our in-house lab, where we separate the cells from the patient’s remaining cells.
+Finally, we intravenously reintroduce the concentrated cells into the patient’s bloodstream.
 This entire process is performed on an outpatient basis over the course of two days.

-If you would like to learn more about how the Lung Institute’s innovative stem cell treatment for silicosis could potentially improve your symptoms and prognosis, please call us today at (800) 729-3065.
+If you would like to learn more about how the Lung Institute’s innovative cellular therapy for silicosis could potentially improve your symptoms and prognosis, please call us today at (800) 729-3065.
 We look forward to helping you breathe easier.